jawaad-ahmad/dev-inf/README.md

 Export Base VM
 ================================================================================

-**Note:** This section only needs to be run once to create the vdi-base.ova file.
-If this section was previously run, then it can be skipped unless rebuild of the vdi-base.ova is desired.
+**Note:** This section only needs to be run once to create the base OVA file.
+If this section was previously run, then it can be skipped unless rebuild of the base OVA(s) is desired.

-Run the following in a terminal on the VDI host to clean up the VM hard drive and then power off the VM:
+Run the following in a terminal on the VDI/deployment host to clean up the VM hard drive and then power off the VM:

     root# /bin/rm /etc/apt/sources.list.d/tempsrc.list
     root# /bin/mkdir /tmp2